michaelcrubenstein/brookline-mbta-compliance-site/content/posts/parking-concerns.md

 ---
 The current zoning by-law has no meaningful parameters for parking, such as where it is located.

-If we want design guidelines built into our zoning that are conducive to successful retail, active ground floor design guidelines could include:
+The following design guidelines can be added to our zoning by-law using form-based codes:

-- No parking along the front of a lot
+- No parking along the front of a parcel
 - No curb cuts on Harvard St (eats up parking and pedestrian safety)
-- No parking entrance visible within 50% of the front of the lot.
+- No parking entrance visible within 50% of the front of a parcel

-Implementing these guidelines in our zoning would make streets more walkable and support commercial activity.
+Implementing these guidelines in our zoning would make streets safer for pedestrians and support commercial activity.